 Areas with high wind, hail or snow, where building are, strength-wise, readily built with medium to strong structure, consisting of welded or bolted trusses, and normally with A-Frame type roofing, are best suited for Solid Flat or Embossed polycarbonate profiles.
 A-Frame type polycarbonate roofing profiles are normally slanted and positioned to provide good angles for capturing light during winter, and also less prone to drip condensation compared to a curved or arched structure.

-For more information on how to choose polycarbonate roofing profiles to match your needs, please call or email us.
+For more information on how to choose polycarbonate roofing profiles to match your needs, please contact or email us.